 Storage is another consideration, and neither phone offers an option to increase capacity via a MicroSD card.
 Samsung starts at 32GB for internal storage, whereas Apple offers the iPhone 6S as low as 16GB, which is arguably too little.
 However, you can buy either phone with up to 128GB of internal storage.

 The iPhone 6S hasn’t changed appearance-wise from the iPhone 6, but is has been upgraded.
 The body now has 7000 series aluminum-zinc wrought alloy, which is better than the 6000 series on the iPhone 6.
-The iPhone 6S is a little thicker and heavier than its predecessor, but we don’t think it’s noticeable.
+The

 The Galaxy S6 is the best looking Galaxy S phone ever, with its aluminum frame and glass back.
 It has a bigger footprint, but we’ll take it, considering it has a larger (5.1-inch vs. 4.7-inch) display.
 The Galaxy S6 is also thinner, but not by that much (6.8 vs 7.1mm).